-The Board has determined that the asset allocation policy may incorporate alternative asset classes (in certain Pools), in addition to traditional stock, bond and cash investments.
-The use of alternative investments is appropriate for the portfolio given the potential for higher risk-adjusted returns, lower volatility and capital protection in difficult markets.
+The Board has determined that the asset allocation policy may incorporate alternative asset classes (in certain Pools), in addition to traditional stock, bond, and cash investments.
+The use of alternative investments is appropriate for the portfolio, given the potential for higher risk-adjusted returns, lower volatility, and capital protection in difficult markets.
 Because alternative investments historically have a low correlation to other asset classes, they can add diversification benefits and potentially improve a portfolio's long-term performance.

-Stock and bond investments provide daily liquidity excluding Alternatives.
-The liquidity profile of alternative investments will depend on the strategy employed, but certain alternative investments may provide liquidity on a monthly, quarterly or semi-annual basis.
-Private alternative investments typically have longer term investment periods and therefore will be less liquid than stocks and bonds.
-Any exceptions must be brought to the Committee for approval.
+Stock and bond investments provide daily liquidity, excluding Alternatives.
+The liquidity profile of alternative investments will depend on the strategy employed, but certain alternative investments may provide liquidity on a monthly, quarterly, or semi-annual basis.
+Private alternative investments typically have longer-term investment periods and will be less liquid than stocks and bonds.
+Any exceptions must be brought to the Investment Committee for approval.

 Asset class benchmarks apply to the primary asset class within each investment manager's mandate.
-Additional benchmarks relevant to an asset class or individual manager's style may be specified by the Investment Committee.
+The Investment Committee may specify additional benchmarks relevant to an asset class or individual manager's style.